albertoortizortega/albertoortizortega/README.md

 ### 🚀 Software Engineering Student at UPM (Universidad Politécnica de Madrid)
 ### 📚 Studying at ETSISI (Campus Sur)

-I'm a software student passionate about software development, agile methodologies, artificial intelligence, and cloud services.
-I enjoy exploring innovative technologies, optimizing processes, and collaborating on projects that create real impact.
+I'm a software engineering student interested in software development, Agile methodologies, AI, and cloud services.
+I enjoy exploring innovative technologies, optimizing processes, and working on projects that have a real impact.
 ---

 ## 🔧 Technologies & Tools